FreeRADIUS/wiki.freeradius.org/guide/Users-Mailing-List.md

 another that doesn't, then include an authentication attempt for both.

+### Things to avoid

+While there are recommendations for what you should do, there are also recommendations for things you *shouldn't* do.

 **Don't include unimportant packets**  If you have a problem with Access-Request packets, don't post a debug output which contains Accounting-Request packets, or packets for users who authenticate successfully.

 **Don't send configuration files to the list**.
-All of the relevant information is in the debug output.
+All of the information we need is in the debug output.
+Which is why we ask for the debug output.

+**Don't post screen captures of a terminal window which contains the debug output**.
+Honestly, we shouldn't even have to say this.
+It's not hard to cut & paste text from a terminal window into a mail message.

+**Don't post the same message multiple times.**  Everyone got your first message.
+There's no reason to send it again.
+If no one responded to your message, it's likely because the message is missing critical information.
+See above.

+**Don't complain about any help you receive.**  The people replying are trying to help you, even if you don't understand their replies.
+Ask more questions.
+Ask for clarification.
+Do the things they tell you to do.
+Complaining about their free help is not a good idea.
+It's the number one way to get banned from the list.

 ## Getting debug output